Instantor API docs

 </script>

-Provided target DOM element should be valid jQuery selector.
+Provided target DOM element should be valid .
 Failing to provide existing DOM element, the injector script will end with error message.
 Providing a non-empty DOM element will result with content being overwritten by the Instantor<iframe>.